Contact the CMPA and schedule time to speak to a physician advisor

 Can I use virtual care to offer medical assistance in dying services (MAID)?

-As non-urgent medical services are being suspended during the COVID-19 health emergency, many Colleges are encouraging physicians to use virtual care where possible as an alternative to direct patient contact.
 Since MAID remains a highly regulated procedure governed by the Criminal Code, physicians must continue to ensure compliance with all legal requirements for the provision of MAID.
+This includes ensuring that any delivery of virtual care is performed with all participants located in Canada.

-Physicians will also want to be aware of their College’s policies and standards, hospital/ health authority policies and public health measures that may impact the delivery of MAID services.
+Physicians will also want to be aware of their College’s policies and standards, hospital/ health authority policies and public health measures that may impact the delivery of MAID services due to the pandemic.
 Some Colleges invite physicians to consider virtual assessments in the context of MAID, suggesting that virtual assessments may be possible in accordance with the College policies.
 Patients self-administering oral medications as a means of receiving MAID without a physician present create unique challenges that need to be considered on a case-by-case basis.

-A patient’s request for MAID must be witnessed by two individuals.
+A patient’s request for MAID must be made before one independent witness.
 Witnesses participating in a virtual manner may also be an option if careful arrangements are made to ensure compliance with statutory requirements.

 As always, physicians should carefully document the MAID process, including what aspects of the process were delivered through virtual care.
 Given the additional difficulties related to the provision of MAID in the time of COVID-19, members are encouraged to contact CMPA to obtain case-specific medico-legal advice.

 Can I use virtual care to complete an application for involuntary psychiatric assessment (e.g. Form 1 in Ontario)?